rackspace-cookbooks/elkstack/README.md

 configures an rsyslog sink into logstash on the local box.
 Sets the cluster flag so that the elasticsearch recipe builds it in a cluster-friendly way.

+### elkstack::agent

+A simple wrapper recipe that sets up a logstash agent on the local box.
+Also configures an rsyslog sink into logstash on the local box.

 ### elkstack::elasticsearch

 Leans on the upstream `elasticsearch/cookbook-elasticsearch` cookbook for much